A Brezis-Nirenberg type result for mixed local and nonlocal operators: Introduction

 Differently from what one can expect, in our mixed setting the situation changes.
 The main reason is that, in trying to repeat the above argument, one is led to consider the following minimization problem

 and to prove that

 where $[u]_s$ denotes the usual Gagliardo seminorm of $u$ (here, we agree to identify $u$ with its zero-extension out of $\Omega$) and $\mathcal{S}_{n,s}(\Omega)$ is as in \eqref{T57tud}.
+We explicitly stress that the constant $S(\lambda)$ (which is different from the one defined above) actually depends on $n,s$ and on $\Omega$; however, since these quantities are fixed, to simplify the notation we avoid to keep track of these dependencies in the sequel.

 Now, since we know from Theorem \ref{thm:SnsSn} that $\mathcal{S}_{n,s}(\Omega) = \mathcal{S}_n$, in order to prove \eqref{eq:goalnonloc} it is natural to consider as a competitor function \emph{the same function} $u_\e$ defined above; however, the presence of the nonlocal part $[u_\e]^2_s$ gives

 (see, precisely, identity \eqref{eq:tociteIntro} in the proof of Lemma \ref{lem:Path}), and the term $O(\e^{2-2s})$ \emph{is not negligible} when $\e\to 0^+$.

 All that being said, in the linear case $p = 1$ we obtain that problem~\eqref{eq:mainPBBN} does not admit any solution both in the range of ``small'' and ``large'' values of~$\lambda$, but it does possess solutions for an ``intermediate'' regime of values of~$\lambda$; more precisely, denoting by $\lambda_{1,s}$ the first Dirichlet eigenvalue of $(-\Delta)^s$ in a bounded open set~$\Omega$, and by~$\lambda_1$ the first Dirichlet eigenvalue of $\LL$ in $\Omega$ (a precise summary of the related spectral property being recalled on page~\pageref{eq:deflambda1s}), we have the following result. \begin{theorem} Let~$\Omega\subset\R^n$ be an open and bounded set and $p=1$.
 There exists some $\lambda^*\in[\lambda_{1,s},\lambda_1)$ such that pro\-blem \eqref{eq:mainPBBN} possesses at least one solution if